ellak-monades-aristeias/scripts/README.md

-Use the GitHub API to autmatically create teams, repos and add users to them.
+Use the GitHub API to automatically create teams, repos and add users to them.

 ## Requirements